EFT matching from analyticity and unitarity: Matching formula

 \section{Matching formula}

 We aim to match a UV theory involving heavy states to the corresponding EFT of light IR states only.
-For simplicity, we focus on massless light states.
-After matching, the EFT truncated at a given order should approximate the predictions of the UV theory for momenta much smaller than the heavy masses.
+For simplicity, we focus on massless light states. \footnote{In the presence of massive external states, ensuring momentum conservation and on-shell conditions would naively require masses to be dilated in addition to momenta.
+Non-analyticities in $z$ would therefore be introduced which are not related to non-analyticities in Mandelstam invariants (e.g.\ arising from logarithms of the masses).
+It remains to be examined how those could be consistently handled.} After matching, the EFT truncated at a given order should approximate the predictions of the UV theory for momenta much smaller than the heavy masses.

 The central objects of our matching procedure are the form factors of a local operator $\mathcal{O}$, having a momentum influx $q$, a set of $m$ particles carrying quantum numbers $\vec{m}$ as out-state, and the vacuum as in-state, \footnote{It is worth emphasising that, when we consider form factors, there is no relation between the different kinematic invariants arising from momentum conservation: $(p_1 + ... + p_n)^2 = q^2 \neq 0$.
 In particular, it is necessary to consider $q^\mu$ time-like.
 Alternatively, form factors can be thought of as the decay amplitude of a very massive (non-dynamical) scalar of square mass equal to $q^2$.
-In practice, we will however consider $q^2\neq 0$ only in the three-point case.
-At and above four points, we can set $q^2=0$ after performing crossing of some of the out-states into the in-state, with the proper normalisation.
+In practice, we will however consider $q\neq 0$ only in the three-point case.
+At and above four points, we can set $q=0$ after performing crossing of some of the out-states into the in-state, with the proper normalisation.
 The form factors are strictly related to the S-matrix elements by the simple relation $ \left._\text{out}\langle \psi_{\vec{n}} | \mathcal{O}(0) | \psi_{\vec{m}} \rangle_\text{in} \right|_{q^2=0} = \partial_{g}\, _\text{out}\langle \psi_{\vec{n}} | \psi_{\vec{m}} \rangle_\text{in} $ where $g$ is the coupling of the operator $\mathcal{O}$ in the Lagrangian. }

 which are formally defined as the limiting value of a complex function $F_{\mathcal{O}}(s_{i j} + i \epsilon)$ using the Feynman-$i \epsilon$ prescription.
 In particular, we consider form factors of the Lagrangian operator which are the closest to (purely on-shell) S-matrix elements.
 Matching to all orders in inverse powers of the heavy mass scale $M$ would result in identical UV and IR predictions